What is monoclonal antibody therapy?

 Patients who test positive for COVID-19, have mild to moderate symptoms and are not hospitalized or requiring new oxygen therapy or an increase in oxygen therapy due to COVID-10 may be eligible for this treatment option.
 Patients must be 12 years of age or older, weigh at least 88 pounds (40 kg) and be at high risk for developing severe COVID-19 and/or needing hospitalization.
 It must be administered within 10 days of the first symptoms of COVID-19.

-- Have obesity, with a BMI higher than 85 percent of patients your same age or gender.
+- Obesity (Body mass index (BMI) of 25 or higher, or if age 12-17, have a BMI higher than 85 percent of patients your same age or gender

 Is antibody therapy a vaccine?